seemslegit42/aevonos/README.md

     *   **Ritual Boon:** Chaos Cards, which are strategic "item drops" that can be used within the OS.
     *   **Psychological Boon:** Psyche-Matrix Resonance, a rare reward that cosmetically enhances the user's avatar as a form of personal validation.
 *   **Folly Instrument SDK:** A dedicated SDK provides tools and guidelines for developers to create new Folly Instruments.
 It includes a `klepsydra-client` library with functions like `proposeTribute` and requires strict adherence to the system's principles, such as KLEPSYDRA integration, Psyche-Awareness, and Aesthetic Adherence.

+### **Featured Micro-Apps: The Arsenal of the Artisan**

+A selection of high-affinity, personality-driven utilities available in The Armory.
+These are not bloated software suites; they are obsidian knives, each forged for a single, specific purpose.

+*   **The Auditor Generalissimo™:** A specialized financial analysis agent who delivers fiscal discipline with the iron fist and sarcastic wit of a Soviet-era comptroller.
+It transforms expense review into a tribunal, providing a brutally honest audit of your financial state, complete with a "Financial Health Score" and a satirical "IRS Audit Simulation".

+*   **Beep Wingman:** A social engineer and de-escalation savant for high-stakes communication.
+The Wingman analyzes tricky social situations and crafts the perfect message to achieve your goal, equipped with a "Cringe Detection Engine™" and a "Regret Shield™" to protect your social capital.

+*   **Dr. Syntax:** A brutally honest structural critic with absurdly high standards.
+Submit your prompts, code, or copy to receive a sarcastic, aggressive, yet genuinely useful critique that weaponizes criticism for your benefit.

+*   **Orphean Oracle:** A data narrator that descends into the "underworld" of your business metrics to translate them into profound, metaphorical, visual narratives.
+It replaces sterile charts with an interactive "data constellation," allowing you to feel the story in your data.

+*   **Reno Mode™:** A chaotic-good lifestyle utility for shame-neutralizing your messy car.
+Submit a photo of the disaster zone and receive a hilarious "Shame Level" rating, a flirty roast, and a recommended detailing package from a cast of colorful local "Filthmatch™" specialists.

+*   **Stonks Bot 9000:** An unhinged, extremely bullish, and completely irresponsible degen financial advisor.
+It provides performance-art-as-financial-advice for any stock ticker, complete with a "Chart of Prophecy" and a financial astrology horoscope.